 - in_channels (int) Number of channels of input arrays. - out_channels (tuple of ints) Tuple of number of channels.
-The i-th integer indicates the number of filters of the i-th convolution. - ksize (int or pair of ints) Size of filters (a.k.a. kernels) of the first convolution layer. ksize=k and ksize=(k, k) are equivalent. - stride(int or pair of ints) Stride of filter applications at the first convolution layer. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays at the first convolution layer. pad=p and pad=(p, p) are equivalent. - activation (function) Activation function for internal hidden units.
-Note that this function is not applied to the output of this link. - use_cudnn (bool) If True, then this link uses cuDNN if available. - conv_init An initializer of weight matrices passed to the convolution layers. - bias_init An initializer of bias vectors passed to the convolution layers.
+The i-th integer indicates the number of filters of the i-th convolution. - ksize (int or pair of ints) Size of filters (a.k.a. kernels) of the first convolution layer. ksize=k and ksize=(k, k) are equivalent. - stride(int or pair of ints)-Stride of filter applications at the first convolution layer. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays at the first convolution layer. pad=p and pad=(p, p) are equivalent. - activation (function) Activation function for internal hidden units.
+Note that this function is not applied to the output of this link. - use cudnn (bool) If True, then this link uses cuDNN if available.